 Santa Monica (SaMo) is an upscale beach town.
 The city is a longtime stomping ground for professionals, retirees, artists and well-heeled residents who appreciate its beautiful surroundings, laid-back vibe, and countless amenities.

 With multiple beaches, parks, and hiking trails, locals love the taking advantage of Southern California’s stunning vistas, access to nature, and perfect weather.
-Living here, you may find yourself spending a lot of time outdoors.
+If you find yourself living in Santa Monica, you may find yourself spending a lot of time outdoors.

 Santa Monica Neighborhoods